Skip to content

 gs auth login

-This will present you with a list of authentication methods.
+3. You will be presented with a list of authentication methods.
+Pick the one that suits you best.

 Authentication methods